gpappasunb/adoc-admonitions/README.md

 ### Altering/adding Token classes

-It is possible to alter the class names associated with the tokens by modifying the document metadata using the name of the filter (adoc-admonition)
+It is possible to alter the class names associated with the tokens by modifying the document metadata using the name of the filter (adoc-admonitions)

     ---
-    adoc-admonition:
+    adoc-admonitions:
         NOTE: mynoteclass
         TIP: mytipclass

 It is also possible to include new tokens:

     ---
-    adoc-admonition:
+    adoc-admonitions:
         xxx: admonitionnote
         TIP: TIPADMONITION